-To ensure employee share ownership remains high, since 2004 new employees have been required to buy £1,000 worth of shares within one year of joining the firm.
+How it is operated: Since 2004 new employees have been required to buy £1,000 worth of shares within one year of joining the firm.
 The firm offers loans at the prevailing Bank of England rate to enable employees to purchase equity.
-The share price is generated by profits.
 Shares that in 1994 cost £1 are now worth more than £21.
 A third of all post-tax profits are paid as dividends.
 An internal market operates for the buying and selling of Gripple shares, meaning equity remains in the business when an employee leaves or wants to sell some of their shareholding.